Map Controls

 Iteration Three

-Feedback from Chief of Technology and Head of Development
+Feedback from Chief of Technology and VP of Engineering

 Both wanted to gather all Map function icons into Map Controls, so there aren’t separate corners of icons on the Map.